SelfCareMap

 1. Pause and Name Your Feelings

 When you notice stress, frustration, or sadness creeping in, pause.
-Place a hand on your heart and say softly:
+This is the act of breaking the autopilot of your emotional reaction.
+Place a hand on your heart, which provides a physical sensation of warmth and security.
+Say softly:

 “This is hard right now.
 I’m feeling [emotion].
 It’s okay to feel this way.”